atzori/atzori.github.io/projects/woraSPARQL/index.md

 ================
 This is the official page for the woraSPARQL project.
 In the following we provide technical information about the *bif:callJ()* function, which is the core of the woraSPARQL project.
+The project repository will be open for everyone after the ongoing code review process.

 The *bif:callJ()* is a custom function implemented on OpenLink Virtuoso.
-Itâ€™s written with C programming language.
+It is written with C programming language.
 However, thanks to the behavior of callJ inside Virtuoso, we wrote some Java Classes, since the meaning of callJ is that to execute Java methods inside SPARQL.

 ## Semantics of bif:callJ##
 The *bif:callJ()* is a function that is able to execute a method of a java class.
 The java class must be written expressly for this purpose and It must have a specific format described afterwards.